What is a FSA?

 - Your entire annual election is available in your account as of January 1 of the plan year and can be used for reimbursements even though your payroll deductions have yet to occur.

-- New for benefit year 2015 – if you still have up to $500 remaining in your account at the end of the plan year, these funds will rollover into the next year, allowing you until the end of the second year to utilize these dollars for expenses incurred in the second year.
+- If you still have up to $500 remaining in your account at the end of the plan year, these funds will rollover into the next year, allowing you until the end of the second year to utilize these dollars for expenses incurred in the second year.

 A dependent care flexible spending account can be used for work-related eligible child-care and elder-care expenses, that allows you, and if married, your spouse to work, seek employment, or attend school full-time.
 Your elected contributions are deducted from your paycheck on a “pre-tax” basis and therefore are subject to IRS regulations.
 The following summaries important facts regarding this benefit: